Kaba Modern: Hip Hop International

 Hip Hop International is a worldwide dance competition in which teams from all over the world compete.
 Teams must first place in their home country's preliminary and finals before making it to the world preliminaries and ultimately the world final.
-Kaba Modern became frequent finalists during years2005 to 2009.
+Kaba Modern became frequent finalist from years 2005 to 2009.
 In the World Hip Hop Dance Championships 2007 and 2008, they made it to the world finals after beating out their competition in the USA finals.
 They placed second to Trinidad and Tobago's Eclectik in 2007 and third in 2008 to the Philippine All Stars and Eclectik due to a deduction of points from not having attire intact.